henrikeskisikkila/typescript-nodejs/README.md

 nodemon
 ```

-Add the this configuration key value pair into the package.json file.
+Add this configuration into the package.json file.

 ```json
   "scripts": {